 - This somewhat defensive strategy can be easily implemented by both individuals and financial advisors

-This means that most traditional buy and hold asset allocation type investors already have a somewhat defensive portfolio simply because they own quality bonds.
+This means that most traditional buy and hold asset allocation type investors already have a somewhat defensive portfolio simply because they own at least some high quality bonds.

-Watch my video below if you want to know more about this popular beginner investing strategy that has at least one defensive asset.
+Watch my video below if you want to know more about this popular beginner investing strategy that has at least one defensive investment.

-But investing is never that simple, at least not for all economic conditions and portfolio threats.
-The truth is that bonds, the defensive investment in most buy and hold portfolios, don’t always perform well, so keep reading.
+Investing is never that simple, however, at least not for all economic conditions and portfolio threats.
+The truth is that bonds, the defensive investment in most buy and hold portfolios, are not without risk as outlined earlier.

 Read my related post Are Stocks Safe for Retirement?